 Have never held a similar national award for the final year of dissertation writing.
-Applicants who have won such awards as the ACLS, AAUW, Ford, MacArthur, Mellon, Pew, Spencer, or Whiting fellowship are not eligible.

-Have never applied for the Fellowship before.
+Have never applied for the fellowship before.

 2008: Nosheen Ali, Patricia Arzaga, Elizabeth Barre, Andrew Blom, Angus Burgin, Ezra Davidson, David Dick, Diana Finnegan, Lauren Fleming, Gregg Gardner, Daniel Groll, Hans Martin Hägglund, Joseph Hankins, James Hebbeler, Nicolas Howe, James Jessup, Adam Jortner, Jacob Klein, Daniel Koltonski, Bonnie Laughlin-Schultz, Katherine Lemons, Fabiola Lopez-Duran, Kelby Mason, Masaki Matsubara, Ryan Skinner, Kabir Tambar, Farzin Vejdani, Keith Woodhouse, Jennifer Woodruff.